 Brief History of Pomade Hair pomades have been in existence for centuries, though traditional pomade products were popularly marketed and sold starting in the late 18th century and remained in popular use throughout the mid-20th century.

-fruit/apples), it is used to describe the original recipe for pomade which included smashed apples.
+Origin of Name: From the French Pommade meaning “ointment,” originally from the Latin Ponum (fruit/apples), it is used to describe the original recipe for pomade which included smashed apples.
 While today's pomade may contain different scents or fragrances, they generally do not have a fruity smell or contain apples.
-18th century:
+1

 - Murray's Superior Pomade, circa 1920's

 - Dixie Peach Hair Pomade, circa 1940's

 Today: After several decades of decline, Pomade use resurged, regaining some of its former popularity in the U.S. In 2010, during a revival of classic hairstyles like the Ducktail, Quiff, and Pompadour, pomade use regained momentum creating modern throwbacks to the greasers and rock'n'rollers of the 1950's.
 Modern pomades tend to use more water-soluble substances in lieu of the waxier, while oilier pomades are traditionally used to create strong, long-lasting firmness and shine, but can also leave more residue that is difficult to remove.
 Water-based pomades are much easier to wash out and its more flexible for creating different styles and looks throughout the day.
 Degreasing shampoo products have also grown in popularity, making even traditional pomades much easier to rinse out.